-Norway is not a member of the EU, having voted twice (1972 and 1994) not to join.
+Norway is not a member of the European Union (EU), having voted twice (1972 and 1994) against joining.
 Successive governments have, however, tried to establish the closest links possible with the EU through the European Economic Area (EEA) agreement.
 Norway has good access to the EU single market for most of its products through the EEA agreement and participates in regular consultations with the EU on a range of political, trade and security related issues.

 A bilateral Working Holiday Maker arrangement came into effect in August 2001, and is a popular means for young Australians and Norwegians to experience each other's country.
 A reciprocal health agreement came into effect in 2003.
 A bilateral Social Security Agreement came into effect in January 2007.
 A revised bilateral Double Taxation agreement entered into force in September 2007 (further information is available on the Australian Taxation Office website).

 High Level Visits

 In May 2011 the Minister for Foreign Affairs, the Hon Kevin Rudd MP, visited Norway.
 The Minister for Resources, Energy and Tourism, the Hon Martin Ferguson AM MP, visited Norway in May 2009, and the Minister for Foreign Affairs, the Hon Stephen Smith MP, visited in December 2008.